postmanlabs/openapi-to-postman/TESTGENERATION.md

 ```

 This is an example where we leverage the Postman Dynamic variables, but also static values can be used to overwrite/extend.

+The `overwriteRequestPathVariables` example will overwrite the "id" path variable value with the "99", for the "delete-account" OpenAPI operationId.